Best Steps To Grow Bok Choy In Containers

 Different Types Of Bok Choy

 Let's quickly review the various varieties you might encounter.
-There should be plenty of options available in a well-stocked Asian or Chinese market.
+Plenty of options should be available in a well-stocked Asian or Chinese market.
 If you enjoy gardening, you could even grow these at your house!

 1. Large Bok Choy